mnk44/mnk44/README.md

 </h1>

-## I'm a Systems Engineering graduated from CUJAE💚.
-I love my profession and I love programming.
-I'm also on GitLab.
+## I'm a Computer Engineer with 4 years of work experience.
+Decisive and efficient person, capable of working as a team and under pressure.
+Passionate about technology and continuous learning.
+You can find me on GitLab as mnk44.

 ## Language skills
 * English level: C1